-Canada cops ask for help to ID suspect in billionaire murder
+Canada police ask for help to ID suspect in killing of billionaire, wife

-TORONTO (AP) — Police are asking for the public’s help after releasing video of a suspect in the killing of Canadian drug company billionaire Barry Sherman and his wife four years ago.
+TORONTO — Police are asking for the public’s help after releasing video of a suspect in the killing of Canadian drug company billionaire Barry Sherman and his wife four years ago.

-Toronto Det.
-Sgt.
-Brandon Price said Tuesday the suspect spends “a very suspicious amount of time” in the immediate area of the Sherman home around the time the Sherman’s were murdered.
+Toronto Detective Sgt.
+Brandon Price said Tuesday the suspect spent “a very suspicious amount of time” in the immediate area of the Sherman home around the time the Shermans were murdered.

-Price provided the public with security camera footage of a man or woman walking down a sidewalk with a hat who seems to kick up his or her right boot as they takes each step.
+Price provided the public with security camera footage of a man or woman walking down a sidewalk with a hat who seems to kick up his or her right boot with each step.
 The video does not show the suspect’s face.
-Price estimated the person is 5-6 to 5 foot-9 tall.
+Price estimated the person is 5-foot-6 to 5-foot-9 tall.

 Police are asking for the public’s help to identify the suspect.